Aishath Rameela

-Aishath Rameela (born 12 September 1972) is a Maldivian politician who was the Minister of Agriculture and Animal Welfare from 2023 until her resignation in 2024.
-She resigned from the office due to health issues relating to cancer diagnosis.
+Aishath Rameela (born 12 September 1972) is a Maldivian politician who is currently serving as a member of the Human Rights Commission of the Maldives since 2025.
+She previously served as the Minister of Agriculture and Animal Welfare from 2023 until her resignation in 2024.

 Career

 Rameela started her career in 1990, as a nurse.

 She served as the Minister of State for Health during the Waheed and Yameen administration.
 Rameela has a PhD and was the Registrar at the Maldives Medical and Dental Council.

+She was appointed as the Minister of Agriculture and Animal Welfare on 17 November 2023 by President Mohamed Muizzu.
+She later resigned in December 2024 due to a cancer diagnosis.

+In October 2025, President Muizzu nominated Rameela to the Human Rights Commission of the Maldives (HRCM) for parliamentary approval.
+She was later approved by the People's Majlis.
+In November, she was appointed by Muizzu.

+In January 2026, President Muizzu forwarded Rameela's name to the Human Rights and Gender Committee as the President of the Human Rights Commission of the Maldives.
+The Majlis later approved her as the president of the commission.